oVirt/ovirt-site/source/uncategorized/addingglustersupporttoovirt.html.md

     -   Provision all packages/configuration as needed as part of bootstrap.
     -   If host is not part of the gluster cluster already (at gluster level), invite it via another gluster node.
     -   Need to define host level monitoring aspects (service status wise, networks, etc.)
-    -   unmanaged nodes – since a gluster cluster could have nodes not provisioned via the admin ui, standing on the cluster should show a to-do link for each host that should be added to the management system.
+    -   Unmanaged nodes – since a gluster cluster could have nodes not provisioned via the admin ui, standing on the cluster should show a to-do link for each host that should be added to the management system.

 3. Configure local storage on the host
     -   Detect physical and logical layout of disks/partitions on the host